new color = #ff386a, old color =

 There are vast opportunities to promote yourself as an independent artist and/or songwriter these days, and to generate real publishing royalties without a creative team behind you.
 Songtrust serves an increasing number of songwriter, manager, label, and publisher catalogs around the world.

 Choose what’s right for you and set yourself up for success.
 Whatever you decide, we’re here for you.
-And while you're at it, download our Publishing Deal Checklist to know what to ask when considering a publishing deal.
+And while you're at it, download our Publishing Deal Decision Guide to know what to ask when considering a publishing deal.

 Publishing Deal Checklist_Thumbnail